yvolk/media-timeline-sorter/README.md

 3. Copy all bunches to the same folder.

+## Usage
-4. Launch  media-timeline-sorter tool in this folder.
+1. Launch  media-timeline-sorter tool in a folder with all file copied.
 So it prepends each file name with a sequence number, creating a joined sequence, e.g.:

 0001-es001-IMG_20200731_171525.jpg